Latest News.

 Here is what we’re doing

-1. Asking you to complete our survey - tell us what impact increased NI will have on your organisation.
+1. Asked you to complete our survey - to tell us what impact increased NI will have on your organisation.
 We have teamed up with the other infrastructure charities in West Yorkshire to build the picture of the impact of these plans and advocate at a local and regional level.
-Complete by Thursday 28 November at 3pm.
+We're currently bringing together the results.

 2. Signed NCVO and ACEVO’s open letter – Nova and another 7,360 charities and voluntary organisations have co-signed this letter to the chancellor.